 In any home, the challenge is to make each room singular, an organic expression of its place in the larger play of day-to-day life, while also making it an integral part of a unified whole.
 Here, the surface of a sideboard mimics the movement suggested by the suspended legs of an antique Burmese puppet, an open staircase highlights the negative space in the paired down inlay of Mughal motifs on each landing; and the subtle quilting on a bedspread picks up the natural geometry of a fossilized wooden door.

-“This residence reflects the central tenants of the Urbanist design PHILOSOPHY: carefully considered
+“This residence reflects the central tenants of our design PHILOSOPHY: carefully considered